continuoous/blog/_posts/2022-05-03-Viral-Ambitions.md

 ![Unsplash](https://source.unsplash.com/QozzJpFZ2lg/800x450 "Source: unsplash.com/@markusspiske")

-Well, fake signaling devices.
-All you need to enhance your climate concern profile is to "share" ten articles about the future of geothermal power and "like" ten other articles about how crypto servers burn more fuel than Denmark.
+Well, fake **signaling** devices.
+All you need to enhance your climate concern profile is to "share" a handful articles about the future of geothermal power and "like" handful other articles about how crypto servers burn more fuel than Denmark.

 What else?
-There's entertainment of course.
+There's **entertainment** of course.
 We infinitely scroll through "knowledge" to fuel that dopamine high in anticipation of discovering an article as enlightening as the one we scrolled upon three years back.
 Learning followed by learning followed by more learning is, let's be frank, entertainment.

 It's bonkers weird that our conversations in groups are anything but exchange of ideas and thoughts.
 They are voyeur expeditions about who's mindlessly liking what and what's receiving attention rather than about what I want to or need to learn.

-And that, ladies and gentlement, is why I'm not bothered that a billionaire will, maybe soon, buy this huge social networking company for a boat load of money because, you know, free speech.
+And that, ladies and gentlement, is why I'm not bothered that a billionaire will, maybe soon, buy this huge social networking company for a boat load of money.
 Because when it comes to speech, forget about "free".
 We've got bigger problems.
 How we talk is outright bonkers weird.